Snorkeling Cheeca Rocks – Short Boat Ride – Lots of Sea Life

 Snorkeling Cheeca Rocks is a real treat.
-The depths range from around 8 feet down to about 20.
-Perfect for snorkeling and freediving down to take some pictures.
+The depths range from about eight feet down to about 20; perfect for snorkeling and freediving down to take some pictures.

 When we went it was slightly overcast and the water was pretty “green” and cloudy, but it was wonderful nonetheless.
 But you can definitely see in the pictures and video that visibility was not great.

-Really this location was much better than we expected it to be.
-There were more medium sized fish here than at any place we have ever snorkeled.
-Tons of fish, in schools and solitary.
+Really snorkeling Cheeca Rocks was much better than we expected it to be.
+There were many medium sized fish and generally tons of fish, in schools and solitary.
 From the moment we jumped in the water we were face to face with lots of fish.
 It was a surprise.

-We saw Hogfish, huge Green Eels, Bluehead Wrasse, lots of Grunts, Chubs & young Jacks, huge Parrotfish, including lots of Midnight Parrotfish, Queen Angelfish, Blue Angelfish, Foureye Butterflyfish, Gray Angelfish, and Blue Tang.
+We saw Hogfish, huge Green Moray Eels, Bluehead Wrasse, lots of grunts, chubs and young jacks, huge parrotfish, including lots of Midnight Parrotfish, Queen Angelfish, Blue Angelfish, Foureye Butterflyfish, Gray Angelfish, and Blue Tang.

-Besides the fish, the corals were also nice.
+Besides the fish, we saw nice corals while snorkeling Cheeca Rocks.
 We saw huge Brain Corals, Star Corals, Lobed Star Coral, and Fire Corals.
-There was also a profusion of sea rods, fans and plumes.
+There was also a profusion of sea rods, fans, and plumes.
 We also noticed a fair amount of sponges, including Branching Vase Sponges.
-We also saw some sea urchin - the West Indian Sea Egg variety.
+We also saw some sea urchin – the West Indian Sea Egg variety.

 Note: Our suggestions are based on knowledge of the area.
 We hope you find them helpful.
 You can help us if you use the link(s) below.
 We may make a small commission, at no extra cost to you.